-Having lived in the UK and worked at Costa, I know how much British love marmite.
+Having lived in the UK and worked at Costa, I know how much the British love marmite.

 Nothing beats a marmite-filled toast and a soy cappuccino.
 Right?

 If you’re vegan and don’t want to give up marmite, don’t worry.
 You don’t have to.
-Marmite is purely vegan, and it’s quite the opposite of maple and agave syrup.
+Marmite is purely vegan, even though it’s the opposite of maple and agave syrup.

 Looking at the bottle design, I’d expect a flavor similar to maple syrup.
 But no.